gzip Command in Linux

 Using standard input

-To create a .gz file from the stdin, pipe the output of the command to gzip.
+To create a .gz file from standard input, pipe the output of the command to gzip.
 For example, to create a Gzipped MySQL database backup , you would run:

 mysqldump database_name | gzip -c > database_name.sql.gz